-Grasshopper’s Hotel — This is where we stayed, and we can’t recommend it enough.
+Grasshopper’s Hotel — A personal recommendation!
+This is where we stayed, and we can’t recommend it enough.
 It falls squarely in that “affordable boutique” category – not budget, but not luxury, with lots of charm and unique features.
 Your stay comes with a free, home-cooked breakfast, optional (costs extra) dinners at the hotel, and all the cupcakes and homemade ice cream you can eat (which in our case was a lot).

 Affordable Design Hotel

 Citizen M — We’ve stayed in Citizen M hotels before, and are big fans of the chain.
 They are uber modern, and we always feel like we’re checking into the future.
 What they are not, however, is private: showers have glass doors, so not really the place to stay with a family member or your BFF, unless you get separate rooms.

 Blythswood Square — One of the best-rated luxury hotels in Glasgow, this place gets rave reviews from past guests.
 Great location in the city centre, beautiful decor, and nice added touches, like a 10,000 square-foot spa facility with 2 pools, an on-site movie theatre, and an on-site restaurant and bar.